anderson-optimization/awesome-power-analysis/README.md

 ----

 ## Power Flow
 - [Benchmarks for OPF Problem](https://github.com/power-grid-lib/pglib-opf) -
 This benchmark library is curated and maintained by the IEEE PES Task Force on Benchmarks for Validation of Emerging Power System Algorithms and is designed to evaluate a well established version of the the AC Optimal Power Flow problem.
+- [PyPSA](https://github.com/PyPSA/PyPSA) - PyPSA stands for "Python for Power System Analysis".
+It is pronounced "pipes-ah".

 ## Production Cost Modeling
 - [PyPSA](https://github.com/PyPSA/PyPSA) - PyPSA stands for "Python for Power System Analysis".
 It is pronounced "pipes-ah".

+## Simulation Tool
+- [OpenDSS](http://smartgrid.epri.com/SimulationTool.aspx) - The OpenDSS is a comprehensive electrical power system simulation tool primarly for electric utility power distribution systems.
+It supports nearly all frequency domain (sinusoidal steady‐state) analyses commonly performed on electric utility power distribution systems.
+In addition, it supports many new types of analyses that are designed to meet future needs related to smart grid, grid modernization, and renewable energy research.

 ## Data
 - [Reliability Test System](https://github.com/GridMod/RTS-GMLC) - Reliability Test System - Grid Modernization Lab Consortium